cisagov/ScubaGoggles/Testing/Functional/SmokeTests/README.md

 ## Functional Smoke Testing Usage ##
 After completing all of the prerequisite steps, the functional smoke tests can be run on a local development environment or remotely via GitHub Actions.

-### Running on a Local Development Environment ###
+### Running in a Local Development Environment ###
+> [!IMPORTANT]
-Ensure that you have correctly setup a Google service account and that the `credentials.json` stored at the root directory of the ScubaGoggles project is up to date.
-If you haven't already, please refer back to the [prerequisite step](/Google-Service-Account) on how to get setup before proceeding.
+> Ensure that you have correctly setup a Google service account and that the `credentials.json` stored at the root directory of the ScubaGoggles project is up to date.
+If you haven't already, please refer back to the [prerequisite step on Google Service Accounts](#google-service-account) for how to get setup before proceeding.

 The following arguments are required when running the functional smoke tests:
-- `subjectemail`: user@domain.com (the email used to authenticate with GWS, must have necessary administrator permissions)
+- `--subjectemail="user@domain.com"` (the email used to authenticate with GWS, must have necessary administrator permissions)
-- `customerdomain`: domain.com (the domain that ScubaGoggles is run against)
+- `--customerdomain="domain.com"` (the domain that ScubaGoggles is run against)

-Run the following command to execute the functional smoke tests:
+Replace `user@domain.com` with your email and `domain.com` with your domain, then run the following command to execute the functional smoke tests:
 ```
 pytest ./Testing/Functional/SmokeTests/ -vvv --subjectemail="user@domain.com" --customerdomain="domain.com"
 ```